VolkovBos/jobboard_milestone3/README.md

 - Cloning of records; a quick action which allows for fast duplication a record and changing some fields.
 - Forgot password
 - New/Other userprofiles; more selections on user level rights and delegating processes.
 For instance a office employee who can manage the vacancies and applications sections of the website.
+- More specific form validation; not the main goal for the project but necessary for a live website.
+- More automated testing; for example for the registrating and contacting modals.

 ## Technologies Used
 I have used the following technologys for this project: